New York Minute (film): Plot

 The girls make their way to a Harlem beauty salon, where they receive makeovers, although Max hunts them down and they escape in a cab and later argue.
 Jane feels that Roxy has never been there for her and never takes life seriously, leaving Jane in charge after their mother's death.
 Conversely, Roxy believes Jane does not need to take control of everything and feels she is being pushed away.

 Jane goes to meet Bennie, who takes her to his mother's, the head of a DVD and CD pirating operation.
 Roxy finds Bennie's limo, retrieves Jane's day planner, and frees Trey, who is locked in the trunk.
 They both rush to the building where Jane is to give her speech.
-When they arrive, Roxy poses as Jane so she can give the speech, but drops the prompt cards and has to ad lib.
+When they arrive, Roxy poses as Jane to give the speech, but drops the prompt cards so has to improvise.

 Jane turns up and explains why she was not there.
 Suddenly, Max and Bennie arrive, Bennie's illegal doings are exposed, and he is arrested by Max.
 As Jane leaves with Roxy, one of the judges catches up to Jane after finding her prompt cards and gives her a college scholarship to Oxford, because she "didn't just want to win, she absolutely refused to fail."

 Months later, Roxy is in the studio recording with the band, watched by Jane, Trey, Jim, and even Max (now an official police officer) as they celebrate all together.